 Once you have successfully made your selection, proceed to make a solid color fill layer.
 This can be done by clicking the icon shown below.

 Then change the color to something suitable.
 The background of our image is out of focus due to the use of a nice, low aperture which creates the cool bokeh effect.

 That makes for a great photograph and although the background selection we made is clearly not the sky, it’s hard to tell what the color was in reality.
 We’ll go ahead and opt for a warmer summery color but you could always play around with it as much as you’d like.

 You’ll always be able to come back and change this later.

 Change the blend mode from ‘normal’ to ‘overlay’

 You evidently don’t want the color to appear like it’s simply just been filled there, so you’re going to need to change the blend mode.

 Simply select the fill layer from the layers tab, open the highlighted dropdown menu, and choose ‘overlay’.

-Correct any edges where the color has bled onto the subject of the image
+Correct edges where color has bled onto the subject